ngocnhiem/PVZF-Translation/README.md

 # PVZRH-Multi-language-Mod-Translation files
-The download links for the Multi-language Mod and the translation files of the Multi-language Mod for PvZ: Fusion.
-Current supported base game version: 3.0.1. **Source code** for the **Translator mod** can be found [here](https://github.com/Teyliu/PVZFusionTranslation) and source code for the built-in **Better Fusions mods** can be found [here](https://github.com/Nanami-Houko/PVZRH-Better-Fusion-Suite).
+> Note to developers: This repo's codes contain the **translation files and the associated mod artifacts**. **Source code** for the **Translator mod** can be found [here](https://github.com/Teyliu/PVZFusionTranslation).
+You do **NOT** need to build from the source code if you are not a developer.

 # Plants vs Zombies: Fusion | Downloads, Resources, etc.
 ***
+The download links for the Multi-language Mod and the translation files of the Multi-language Mod for PvZ: Fusion, as well as mirrors to the Chinese versions.
+Current supported base game version: **3.1.1**.

 > **Discord Server**:
 >
 > Visit us on our [Discord Server](https://discord.gg/DPAC5ZVJ8T).
 This server is mainly a community for the English translation of the game, but also functions as a hub for all users of all versions. **If you're having trouble installing or you're getting errors, visit the server as well and go to the FAQ.**

 > **Important**:
 >
 > For Android: **DO NOT** delete your previous installation or you'll lose your progress forever!
 Download the APK and update the game normally.